ManyiLi12345/GRAINS/README.md

 ```

 ## Data preparation
+There is an ongoing legal dispute with using the training dataset made use of in our work.
+Follow the below at your own risk.

 We use indoor scenes represented as herarchies for the training.
 To create the training data, first download the [original SUNCG Dataset](http://suncg.cs.princeton.edu/) and extract `house`, `object`, `room_wcf` folder under the path `./0-data/SUNCG/`.

 The `room_wcf` data is [here](https://drive.google.com/open?id=1RPF6YJsNNanNCBBRGAfDcNtuzLimrNVA)